Ricketts says limits on public gatherings, restaurants and bars likely to continue past April 30

 Speaking at his daily briefing, the governor defended Nebraska’s regional approach to enforcing limits on public gatherings, saying the state’s plan does not call for imposing such directed health measures statewide.
 He said he worked out the plan with state health officials and experts from the University of Nebraska Medical Center.

-As of Tuesday, the governor had ordered directed health measures for 34 counties with more than 76% of Nebraska residents.
-The measures set enforceable limits on public gatherings, along with requiring restaurants and bars to offer takeout or delivery only and banning elective surgeries.

-The latest measures cover 12 Panhandle counties, expiring May 11, and four in south-central Nebraska, expiring May 12.
+The latest measures cover 12 Panhandle counties and 11 in south-central Nebraska, expiring May 11.
 The first measure, covering Douglas, Sarpy and Cass Counties, expires April 30.
 The rest expire May 6.

 The governor rejected suggestions that the restrictions should be expanded to all 93 counties in the state, saying that the virus will peak at different times in different areas of the state.
 If restrictions were ordered too early, people might grow weary of them and quit following them, Ricketts said.